Our Process

 4. Problem-Solving Exercises

-• Critical Thinking and Decision-Making: In various problem-solving exercises, individuals or teams use problem statements to define the specific problem they are trying to solve and guide their analytical and decision-making processes.
+• Critical Thinking and Decision-Making: In various problem-solving exercises, individuals or teams use problem statements to define the problem they are trying to solve and guide their analytical and decision-making processes.

 5. Innovation and Product Development